 Should I give it a try?

 Many intermittent fasters enjoy the simplicity of the schedule and feel more energetic and focused with continued practice.
 Remember to start slowly and build to a longer fasting window and monitor how you feel.
 This could be a lifestyle change that helps you reach your health goals and feel better in the process.
-For support with tackling intermittent fasting, leaning on a tried-and-true weight loss program like Jenny Craig’s Rapid Results Max can help you reach your health goals in an approachable and authentic way.
+For support with tackling intermittent fasting, leaning on a tried-and-true weight loss program like Jenny Craig’s Max Up can help you reach your health goals in an approachable and authentic way.
 With Jenny Craig, you’ll have the support and guidance from a weight loss coach, so you don’t have to try intermittent fasting on your own.

 This article is based on scientific research and/or other scientific articles and was written and reviewed by certified professionals.